phpbb/mpv/README.md

 http://www.phpbb.com/mods/mpv/

-## Patches
+## Contributions

 Do you have an improvement?
+Did you made a translation?
 Did you fix a bug?
 Fork our GitHub repo, make your changes in a separate branch, and send a pull request.
-Please read our guidelines first here: http://wiki.phpbb.com/display/DEV/Sub-Project+Contribution+Guidelines
+Please read our guidelines first [here](http://wiki.phpbb.com/display/DEV/Sub-Project+Contribution+Guidelines)

-## Translations

-Have a translation and want to be awesome?
-See the "Patches".

 ## Bug Tracker